katisunray/katisunray.github.io/src/content/products/art-print-letter.md

   description: "Letter size art print measuring 11.5 x 8 in, printed on matte stock."
 ---

-A letter-size art print (11.5 x 8 in) printed on thick matte premium stock.
-Perfect for framing and gifting to celebrate the everyday magic of family life.
+A wall art print (letter-size, 11.5 x 8 in) printed on thick matte premium stock.
+Perfect for framing and gifting to celebrate the everyday magic of family life and presence.

 Email us to request specific artwork or collection.